Simple Strawberry Rhubarb Crisp

 Serve it up while warm with a big scoop of vanilla ice cream and enjoy immediately!
 I was absolutely smitten by this classic combo.
 It was just sweet enough, had a nice hint of spice, the top was crisp not sandy, and the rhubarb was tender not crunchy.
 We devoured the entire pan!
 I hope you’ll give this crisp a try (it’s so much easier than making pie) and check back over the summer to see what else I’ve whipped up.
 Happy baking!!

-- ½ c. granulated sugar or cane sugar
+- 1/2 cup granulated sugar - OR cane sugar

 - Preheat oven to 375 degrees.

 - In a large mixing bowl toss together the strawberries, rhubarb, sugar, vanilla, zest and cornstarch.
 Pour into an 8x8-inch, 9x9-inch, or a 7x11-inch baking pan; set aside.

 - In a medium mixing bowl, whisk together the flour, oats, brown sugar, salt, cardamom and nutmeg.
 Cut butter into the mixture with a pastry blender until pea size clumps (or slightly larger) form.
 Sprinkle crumble evenly over top.

 - Place in oven and bake for 40-50 minutes or until juices are bubbling and crisp is golden brown.
 Remove from oven and allow to cool for 15 minutes- this will help the juices set a bit.
 Serve warm with vanilla ice cream.